brennenen/coinBuyer/README.md

     > //mainLogic();

 -   note you can specify any cron schedule you wish. a good resource is [crontab.guru](https://crontab.guru/)
--   launch the job in the background by running "forever start buy.js"
+-   launch the job in the background by running:
+    > forever start buy.js
--   kill the job by running "forever stop buy.js"
+-   kill the job by running:
+    > forever stop buy.js
--   it is easiest to run this on a vm to ensure constant uptime
+-   it is easiest to run this on a vm or raspberry pi to ensure constant uptime